No Water or Low Water Pressure?

 For instance, a scale build-up may clog your pipes.
 Some may be corroded, thus lowering water pressure significantly.
 A corroded pipe has a smaller diameter, which means that less water is passing through it.
 Ultimately, this will result in less water coming from your faucets.
 At its worst, it could lead to complete water flow blockage so that you have no water supply.

-leaky pipes and frozen pipes
+Leaky pipes and frozen pipes

 You may also have leaky pipes, which contribute to lower pressure and water wastage.
 Sometimes, you may have water supply problems because of a stop valve that is not fully opened.
-Having no water pressure could also be caused by a flattened pipe or a ferrule partly obstructed by a grit.
+Having no water pressure could also be caused by a flattened pipe or a ferrule partly obstructed by grit.

 A frozen pipe is also a common cause of water pressure problems, particularly in the winter months.